 A Gemini Award-winning broadcaster and acclaimed author, Scott Russell will bring vast experience, passion and knowledge to his role as host of Olympic Games Primetime during CBC/Radio-Canada's coverage of the Rio 2016 Olympic Games.
 Russell also serves as host of CBC Sports' Road To The Olympic Games, alongside co-host Andi Petrillo each weekend.
 Russell's unparalleled enthusiasm for amateur sport shines through in every aspect of his work for the network.

-A CBC Sports veteran of more than 25 years, Russell has covered 11 previous Olympic Games including the Sochi 2014 Olympic Winter Games
+A CBC Sports veteran of more than 25 years, Russell has covered 11 previous Olympic Games including his most recent role as host of Olympic Daytime during the Sochi 2014 Olympic Winter Games

 .
 Russell also hosted CBC's primetime coverage of the Toronto 2015 Pan Am Games this past summer.
-In 2014, Russell was also the network's on-site host for coverage of the XX Commonwealth Games
+In 2014 he was CBC's on-site host for coverage of the XX Commonwealth Games

-in Glasgow, Scotland - his sixth Commonwealth Games with CBC as well as hosting CBC's prime time coverage of 2014 FIFA World Cup Brazil™
+in Glasgow, Scotland - his sixth Commonwealth Games with CBC - and also hosted the network's primetime coverage of 2014 FIFA World Cup Brazil™

-.
-In addition, Russell was a host and rink-side reporter for CBC's Hockey Night in Canada
+, his third FIFA event with CBC as host.
+Russell is also known for his past role as host and rink-side reporter for CBC's Hockey Night in Canada

 where he discusses the world of sport from all angles.